 Jennifer Gadow, LSW, joined the outpatient Department in April 2016.
 Jennifer earned her Master’s in Social work from the University of Connecticut.
 Jennifer recently passed her Pennsylvania Licensing Exam to become an Licensed Social Worker (LSW).
 She has been working the social work field since 2012.

 Tammy McAdoo recently joined the outpatient department.
-Tammy began her career with NTC in 2016 where she worked within the family based department.
+Tammy began her career with NTC in 2016 where she worked within the family based department, later working within a local school district.
+June 1, 2019 Ms. McAdoo moved into our Outpatient Department.

 Tammy earned her Bachelor’s degree from Mansfield University in 2014, before going on to earn her Master’s degree in Social work from Temple University.
 Tammy passed her licensing exam for LSW in August of 2016.
 Tammy brings with her two years of mental health field experience to NTC.